lrowe/iframe-ui-prototype/README.txt

 CSS for overlay wrappers is injected into the parent document, simplifying the pages shown in the overlay iframe.

+(Scrollbar shows up because tinymce has some initiation going on after the iframe onload event is called to resize the window.)

 Open questions
 --------------